The insertion encoding of restricted growth functions: Horizontal insertion encoding

 Each insertion into a configuration can be described by the index of the slot which is inserted into, if there will be any more occurrences of the value inserted later in the Cayley permutation, and what the slot will be replaced with.
 This is encoded by letters of the form $a_{i, j}$ where $i \in \mathbb{N}$ is the index of the slot, starting with the bottommost slot being slot 1.
 The index $j \in \{0, 1\}$ is $0$ if there will be no more occurrences of the value being inserted and is $1$ if there will be.
 The letter $a \in \{u, m, d, f\}$ describes the type of insertion, as defined in Table~\ref{tab:horizontal-insertions} which shows all possible insertions of the value $n$ into a slot at index $i$.
 To ensure that the evolutions are unique, only $f$ can be inserted into a repeating slot.

 Using this notation, the horizontal insertion encoding for the Cayley permutation $242143$ is the word $m_{1,1}u_{3,1}f_{2,0}f_{1,0}f_{2,0}f_{1,0}$, the evolution for which is shown below.

-For a Cayley permutation $\pi$, the word corresponding to the evolution of $\pi$ is called the insertion encoding of $\pi$.
-The insertion encoding of a set of Cayley permutations $S$ is the language consisting of the insertion encodings of the Cayley permutations in $S$.
+For a Cayley permutation $\pi$, the word corresponding to the evolution of $\pi$ is called the horizontal insertion encoding of $\pi$.
+The horizontal insertion encoding of a set of Cayley permutations $S$ is the language consisting of the horizontal insertion encodings of the Cayley permutations in $S$.

 For the horizontal insertion encoding of RGFs, there can never be a new slot below a point as a new slot implies a value smaller than the point being placed has not occurred yet.
 So, the only letters possible are $d$ and $f$.
 The horizontal insertion encoding of RGFs is the subset of the horizontal insertion encoding of Cayley permutations that only uses the letters shown in Table~\ref{tab: canon horizontal insertion encoding letters}, proven in Proposition~\ref{prop: horizontal RGF letters}.